mattermost/mattermost-developer-documentation/site/content/contribute/focalboard/personal-server-setup-guide.md

 Once the server is running, you can rebuild just the web app via `make webapp` in a separate terminal window.
 Reload your browser to see the changes.

-## Building and running standalone desktop apps
+## Build and run standalone desktop apps

 You can build standalone apps that package the server to run locally against [SQLite](https://www.sqlite.org/index.html):